TITLE I PARENTAL INVOLVEMENT

 As further required by the NCLB, parents of students eligible for Title I services will be provided an opportunity to participate in the development of the district’s Title I plan, and to submit comments regarding any aspect of the plan that is not satisfactory to them.
 Their comments will be forwarded with the plan to the State Education Department.

-The Board, along with its superintendent of schools and other appropriate district staff will undertake the following actions to ensure parent involvement in the development of the district wide parental involvement plan:
+The Board, along with the Superintendent of Schools and other appropriate district staff will undertake the following actions to ensure parent involvement in the development of the district wide parental involvement plan:

-- The Superintendent’s quarterly newsletter, the district website, mailings, and/or the Connect-ED® notification system will be used to communicate meeting times and alternative contact information.
+- The district website and newsletter, superintendent's messages, mailings, and/or the Blackboard notification system will be used to communicate meeting times and alternative contact information.

 Review of district wide parental involvement plan